Allatoona Quilters’ Guild

 5. Submit receipts to the treasurer for reimbursement.

-6. Support special events as requested by the Committee.
+6. Support special events as requested by Officers or Board.

 7. Remind membership of housekeeping requirements (i.e. Roberts School) as needed.